slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 1. The cryptographic digest of the container matches the one in the attestation
 2. The repository that the container was built was your repoistory.

-Pass command `--show-provenance` to see the plaintext intoto attestation.
+Pass command `--print-provenance | jq` to see the plaintext intoto attestation.

 Explore other commands by using the `--help` command.
 You cna read more on the project repository.